FarhanAsfar/FarhanAsfar/README.md

-## "Energy and persistence conquer all things."
+## Energy and persistence conquer all things.

 > Benjamin Franklin
 ---